Underwater Stage Lift Maintenance

-Handling Specialty, a Niagara Region-based design/manufacturing firm who has partnered with Royal Caribbean time and again to build their unique aqua theatres on the Oasis class ships, has recently been performing planned maintenance on the Allure of the Seas.
+Handling Specialty, a Niagara Region-based design/manufacturing firm that has partnered with Royal Caribbean time and again to build their unique aqua theatres on the Oasis class ships, has recently been performing planned maintenance on the Allure of the Seas.
 This work has taken place in the Bahamas.
 Landing in Miami and boarding the Allure, the crew spent 14 days in quarantine before they could get to work.

 The Aqua Theatre includes several moving parts which must function perfectly in order to keep the performers safe and the show progressing seamlessly.
 Among the moving parts are three separate stage lifts which can work in tandem or as individual lifts depending on the choreography.
 These lift systems are automated to precise lift and lower speeds for placement and timing, overseen by technicians in a control room.
 They can also be activated manually when required.

-The diving board includes a tilt feature to raise and lower the board as needed and the trampoline includes rotators that require maintenance.
-Several components were swapped out for new, hydraulic hoses replaced and the units painted.
+The diving board includes a tilt feature to raise and lower the board as needed, and the trampoline includes rotators that require maintenance.
+Several components were swapped out for new, hydraulic hoses replaced, and the units painted.

 The rubber flooring affixed to the stage floor also required replacement after many years of use by the performers and hundreds of shows.
-This flooring enables the performers excellent grip when performing their routines and has many thousands of perforations to match those in the stage floor in order to allow the water quick retreat from the stage when it rises out of the pool.
+This flooring enables the performer’s excellent grip when performing their routines and has many thousands of perforations to match those in the stage floor in order to allow the water quickly retreat from the stage when it rises out of the pool.
 These perforations also allow the stage lifts to lower quickly as the water disperses through them when the stage must disappear below the surface of the water.

-Working on a major project like an aqua theatre on a cruise ship in the middle of the Caribbean is a big job by anyone’s standards, shipping the parts and sending the right personnel to do the work during a pandemic is quite another.
+Working on a major project like an aqua theatre on a cruise ship in the middle of the Caribbean is a big job by anyone’s standards; shipping the parts and sending the right personnel to do the work during a pandemic is quite another.
 Having completed this maintenance work ahead of schedule and preparing for the next is a testament to the people working at Handling Specialty and the professionalism of the organization as a whole.

 What’s next?
 Harmony of the Seas Planned Maintenance in Spain.
-Some of the same Handling Specialty crew have gone on to Spain for this planned maintenance while others will return home.
+Some of the same Handling Specialty crew have gone on to Spain for this planned maintenance, while others will return home.

-Handling Specialty is a design/build firm that has created many stage lifts for multiple customers all over the world and has embedded itself as experts in the entertainment industry.
+Handling Specialty is a design/build firm that has created many stage lifts for multiple customers all over the world and has embedded itself as an expert in the entertainment industry.
 With clients like Cirque du Soleil, Franco Dragone, RCCL, Walt Disney, and others, Handling Specialty should be the first company you approach when designing a new theatre involving stage lifts.